-St Margaret Ward was born in Congleton, England.
+St Margaret Ward (Died 1588) was born in Congleton, England.

 While living in London, she heard about the inhumane treatment of the Catholic Priest Fr Richard Watson.
 He was being held in Bridewell Prison, under the reign of Queen Elizabeth, for performing his Catholic religious duties.
 St Margaret started visiting him and although she was generally well searched on entry, over time, the authorities became less cautious and she smuggled to him, a rope.